 Recommended Entry Requirement: a Bachelor’s Degree in any discipline.
 Those without a Bachelor’s Degree may also apply.

-Register for the FRM® examination – 2 examinations per year, every May & November: Part I (100 MCQs) & Part II (80 MCQs).
+Register for the FRM® examination – 2 examinations per year, every May & November: Level 1 (Part I) (100 MCQs) & Level 2 (Part II) (80 MCQs).
 Candidates are recommended to attempt one part at a time.

-Pass the examination – upon passing the FRM® Part I examination, candidates have to pass FRM® Part II examination within 4 years.
+Pass the examination – upon passing the FRM® Level I (Part I) examination, candidates have to pass FRM® Level II (Part II) examination within 4 years.

 Experience and GARP Membership Requirement – candidates who successfully passed the examinations must demonstrate 2 years of professional full-time financial risk management work experience and maintain an active GARP membership in order to be certified as a Financial Risk Manager and be able to use the FRM® designation.